 School districts and TEA have relied on temporary federal funding to address student mental health.
-These federal grants will expire, but the need to address the trauma, grief, anxiety, and despair among students in Texas experience will continue.
+These federal grants will expire, but the need to address the trauma, grief, anxiety, and despair among students in Texas will continue.
 The federal Elementary and Secondary School Emergency Relief (ESSER) and other federal discretionary grants - such as Project AWARE grants from the federal Substance Abuse and Mental Health Services Administration (SAMHSA) - have provided vital funding for school districts and TEA efforts to support the implementation of school-based practices outlined in both HB 18 and the safe and supportive school program outlined in SB 11.
-The Elementary and Secondary School Emergency Relief (ESSER) funds will lapse in 2024, and Project AWARE funding is expected to end in 2026.
-Without support from the Texas Legislature, many of the mental health support staff, teacher support, skill-building programming, and services that students, teachers, and families currently have access to are at risk of going away, too.
+73 percent of school districts reported using ESSER funds to address their students' mental health needs.
+ESSER funds will lapse in 2024, and Project AWARE funding is expected to end in 2026.
+Without support from the Texas Legislature, many of the mental health support staff, teacher support, skill-building programming, and services that students, teachers, and families currently have access to are at risk of going away.

-Students' and families' access to basic school mental health services - like school counselors and school staff who are regularly trained in suicide prevention - shouldn't be depend on short term and unreliable funding streams that districts must currently contend with.
+Students' and families' access to basic school mental health services should not depend on short term and unreliable funding streams.